syna230404/cse15l-lab-reports/blog.md

 [user@sahara ~]$ cat lecture1/
 cat: lecture1/: Is a directory
 ```
-* The command doesn't do anything as cat isn't supposed to work with directories as input
+* The command doesn't do anything
 * Working directory: ~/
+* Cat isn't supposed to work with directories as input
 * This is an error as cat didn't print any content

 3. With a Path to a File